everyoursvamshi/LEETCODE_SQL_50/README.md

  - 50 SQL problems from LeetCode
 - SQL solutions for each problem
-- Video explanations for better understanding
+- Video explanations for better understanding - comming soon
 - Practical examples of commonly used SQL concepts
 - Problems suitable for SQL practice and interview preparation